Pylons/pyramid_tm/docs/index.rst

        config = Configurator(settings=settings)
        config.include('pyramid_tm')
        # ...

+This specific example, using an explicit mode non-threadlocal manager, is highly recommended and is shipped as :func:`pyramid_tm.explicit_manager`.
+Simply set ``tm.manager_hook = pyramid_tm.explicit_manager`` in your settings
+to enable it.

 The current transaction manager being used for any particular request can always be accessed on the request as ``request.tm`` so long as it is accessed